logigearcorp/docs.testarchitect.com/content/automation-guide/application-testing/mobile-testing/testing-in-the-cloud/testarchitect-and-remote-testkit/testing-web-based-applications-on-chrome-android/prerequisites/renting-an-android-cloud-device/_index.md

 ---
-title: "Renting an Android cloud device"
+title: "Renting an Android device in Remote TestKit"
 linktitle: "Renting an Android device in Remote TestKit"
 description: "Describes how to rent an Android cloud device and enable the Android adb command."
 weight: 2